My Carcinoid Story

 Do not accept defeat.
 Only you can let yourself be defeated.

-When I learned about my condition I wrote the attachment and during the past several months my opinion has not wavered.
+When I learned about my condition I wrote the item below and during these past few years my opinion has not wavered.
 If you find some comfort from this then please use it to your best advantage.

 May God continue to bless and keep you and yours.